Mughal style interior design: basics and inspiration

 Want to know more about the ornate arches and lush patterns?
-Mughal style interior design incorporates elements of Mughal architecture and motifs, characterized by elegance, grandeur and intricate detail.
-Learn the essential features, design tips and ways to incorporate this style into your home for an effortlessly chic look.
+Mughal style interior design incorporates elements of Mughal architecture and motifs, characterized by elegance, grandeur and detailed detail.
+Learn the essential features, design tips and ways to incorporate this style into your home for an naturally chic look.

 Essential Tips for What Is Mughal Style Interior Design?

 Mughal style interior design is a richly ornamental decor approach deriving from the elegant palaces of India’s 16th-19th century Mughal Empire.
-Which cultural design refers to an architectural and interior style characterized by exquisite craftsmanship, intricate patterns and luxurious details that originated in the Indian subcontinent?
+Which cultural design refers to an architectural and interior style characterized by exquisite craftsmanship, detailed patterns and luxurious details that originated in the Indian subcontinent?
 Because the Mughal elite needed to fill their lavishly appointed palaces, temples and public buildings with similarly luxurious objects so as to proclaim their status.
-At its heart, Art Deco style aims for harmony and balance in the layering of geometric, nature-like forms, lines and vibrant color schemes.
+At its heart, Mughal design aims for harmony and balance through the layering of geometric and naturalistic forms — the mathematical precision of Islamic geometric pattern alongside the floral exuberance of the Persianate tradition.
 Mughal influence is evident in the architecture and art, as seen in landmarks like the Taj Mahal and Agra Fort.
-Today, they appeal to our sense of history and romance and the way the style instantly elevates a room.
+Today, they appeal to our sense of history and romance and the way the style instantly improves a room.
 The modern enthusiasts who want their homes to feel both welcoming and regal embrace the style.
 Today, it is cherished by enthusiasts who value history, craftsmanship and elegance in everyday living.

 • Color Palette